-Welcome to the Clinical Skills and Patient Simulation Center at the UNC School of Medicine, a UNC campus Safe HAVEN office.
-Opened in the newly renovated Burnett-Womack Building in January 2006, the CSPSC has quickly become the primary facility for teaching and assessing clinical skills to our students.
+Welcome to the Clinical Skills and Patient Simulation Center (CSPSC) at the University of North Carolina School of Medicine.
+Located in Berryhill Hall, the CSPSC is the primary facility for teaching and assessing students' clinical skills.

-Students at the School of Medicine, School of Nursing, and School of Pharmacy all utilize the patient examination rooms to interview and examine Standardized Patients (SPs).
-SPs are individuals hired and trained to portray a case scenario for the students to learn and practice communicating with patients.
-Every encounter is recorded by two cameras and all video and written data is captured by the B-Line Medical Clinical Skills System for assessments.
+Students at the Schools of Medicine, Pharmacy, Dentistry, and Public Health all utilize the patient examination rooms to interview and examine Standardized Patients (SPs).
+SPs are members of the community hired and trained to portray case scenarios for the students to learn and practice communicating with patients and performing physical examinations.
+Every encounter is recorded and captured by CAE LearningSpace.
 Our institution is a member school of the Association of Standardized Patient Educators (ASPE).

-Medical Simulation is a growing but important method for medical education.
-Simulation allows individuals to practice invasive procedures without risk to real people.
-Our Patient Simulation Lab hosts a high fidelity adult, child and baby simulator capable of demonstrating physiological responses to acute interventions by the learners.
-Used by medical students and residents, the simulation lab also uses lower fidelity models for teaching and practicing airway management, catheterization, ACLS, and more.
-Our task trainers include: intra-osseous, intra-venous, and lumbar puncture models.
-Our institution is a member school of the Society for Simulation in Healthcare.
+Medical simulation is an important method for medical education.
+Simulation is a cornerstone of patient safety as it allows individuals to hone their skills without risk to real people.
+Our Patient Simulation Lab hosts high-fidelity adult, child, and infant simulators capable of demonstrating physiological responses to interventions by the learners.
+Used by medical students and residents, the simulation lab also uses lower-fidelity models and task trainers for teaching and practicing airway management, catheterization, basic and advanced cardiac life support, and more.
+Our institution is a member school of the Society for Simulation in Healthcare (SSH).